Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Skip the cliches and overused terms.
-You can do better, and employers expect better.
+Employers expect better, and so should you.

-Throughout your career, you've accomplished many feats, exceeded several goals and mastered countless skills.
-Now you're on yet another job hunt and you can't remember a lick of any of it.
+You've accomplished many things (throughout your career).
+You've exceeded your goals and mastered countless skills.
+Now you're on a job hunt and you can't remember any of them for your resume.

 “If a job seeker places overused phrases on his or her resume, the chances of standing out from other candidates are greatly diminished," says Kathy Sweeney, a certified professional resume writer.
 “A resume is a marketing tool and should be utilized to distinguish the candidate from other people vying for the same position."

-From first glance at a candidate's resume, employers want to see career progression: concrete accomplishments, any gaps in employment and potential growth within the employer's company, says Sally Stetson, co-founder and principal with Salveson Stetson Group, an executive search firm.
+In the first glance at a candidate's resume, employers want to see career progression, concrete accomplishments, any gaps in employment and potential growth within the employer's company, says Sally Stetson, co-founder of Salveson Stetson Group, an executive search firm.
 Because employers want to see significant accomplishments, rather than lists of job duties, job seekers must provide solid illustrations of their talent.

 “Providing specific examples may allow a potential employer to relate the applicant's work experience to potential business needs within their company," Stetson says.
 “These examples will also demonstrate a business and results orientation."